 What is the admissions process?

-You will be invited to the online test if you meet the admission requirements and have submitted your application by the specified deadline.
-The test takes place on a fixed date which will be communicated to you in good time.
+You will be invited to the written assessment test if you meet the admission requirements and your application documents are complete and were submitted on time.

 The personal interview